Thomas Camm (preacher)

-Thomas Camm (1640/41–1708) was an English Quaker minister and writer.
+Thomas Camm (1641–1707) was an English Quaker minister and writer.
 He was imprisoned for not paying tithes in 1674; fined for unlicensed preaching in 1678; and imprisoned, probably for preaching, from 1680 to 1686.
 He published religious tracts.

 Early life

-Thomas Camm, born at Camsgill, Preston Patrick, Westmoreland, in 1640 or 1641, was the son of John Camm, yeoman, and his wife, Mabel (c.
+Thomas Camm, born at Camsgill, Preston Patrick, Westmoreland, in 1641, was the son of John Camm, yeoman, and his wife, Mabel (c.
 1605–1692).
 As both his parents were Quakers, he was raised in their faith, receiving a good education from his father, whose "tender care", says Camm in his Testimony, "was great for the education of me, and the rest of his children".
 Having been brought up in the Quaker faith, at an early age he became one of its ministers and travelled widely to spread the message; he wrote a number of Quaker works.

 Religious persecution

 Camm suffered imprisonment and other forms of persecution in the Quaker cause.
 In 1660 he was incarcerated in Lancashire for refusing the Oath of Allegiance.
 In 1674 he was sued by John Ormrod, Vicar of Burton, near Kendal, for small tithes and oblations, and in default of payment was imprisoned for three years.
 In 1678 a magistrate broke up a meeting of Quakers held at Ackmonthwaite, committed several Friends to prison, and also seems to have fined them, for Camm, who had been the preacher at the meeting, lost nine head of cattle and fifty-five sheep, worth over £31.
 Shortly after this another distraint was made upon his property by warrant from the same justice.
 Later in Westmoreland, in 1690, he paid over £20 relating to tithes of corn.
 Somewhat later he was imprisoned for nearly six years in Appleby Gaol, probably for some offence against the Conventicle Act.